masakhane-io/lacuna_pos_ner/language_corpus/hau/README.md

 The data consist of sport articles, world news and local Kano news.
 This distribution of the articles are:

-* 5700 sentences on world news
+* 5200 sentences on world news
-* 2000 sentences on sport news
+* 1500 sentences on sport news
 * 1335 sentences on local kano news

+***
+## Licence

+These files are distributed under the Creative Commons Attribution CC 4.0.